 - Time horizon for the account

 We carefully review these factors and others with clients to identify the right strategy.
-We also check in regularly with them to ensure we’re on the right track and that their goals haven’t changed.
-With this information, we employ our best thinking as a firm to guide our clients’ portfolios through economic cycles to meet their outcome objectives.
+We also check in regularly with them to understand if they feel they are on the right track and that their investment goals haven't changed.
+With this information, we employ our best thinking as a firm to guide our clients’ portfolios through economic cycles to help meet their outcome objectives.

-Can an investor have more than one investment outcome?
+Can an investor have more than one investment objective?

 Absolutely.
 It’s very possible to have all three investment objectives in play at the same time.

-As investors, we all have different goals beyond these core objectives, but capital appreciation, income generation and principal preservation are effective ways we can connect with our customers around outcome objectives and surpass the benchmark.
+As investors, we all have different goals beyond these core objectives, but capital appreciation, income generation, and principal preservation are effective ways we can connect with our customers around outcome objectives and help them strive to surpass the benchmark.

-As we structure the capital appreciation, income generation and principal preservation portfolios, we focus on answering three key questions:
+As Huntington Private Bank® structures the capital appreciation, income generation and principal preservation portfolios, we focus on answering three key questions:

-- Is this portfolio diversified enough, but not too much, within the asset groups that we follow, so that at least one group is going up in value when markets swing up or down?
+- Is this portfolio diversified enough, but not too much, within the asset groups that we follow, so that at least one group should be going up in value when markets swing up or down?

 - Then, is this portfolio in the best position, given where we believe we are in an economic cycle?